Gattocrucco/lsqfitgp/docs/hyper.rst

-It is not possible to use what we have seen up to now to fit the `scale` parameter, because that parameter goes into the definition of the kernel, and the kernel completely specifies the gaussian process.
-A different scale would mean a different kernel and so a different gaussian process.
+It is not possible to use what we have seen up to now to fit the `scale` parameter, because that parameter goes into the definition of the kernel, and the kernel completely specifies the Gaussian process.
+A different scale would mean a different kernel and so a different Gaussian process.

 This kind of parameters that reside on a "higher" level and can not be fitted are called *hyperparameters*.
-In this context the "normal" parameters are the values of the gaussian process on the points you ask for them with :meth:`GP.predfromdata`.
+In this context the "normal" parameters are the values of the Gaussian process on the points you ask for them with :meth:`GP.predfromdata`.

 From a statistical point of view there's no difference between parameters and